cazacov/HoloControl/README.md

 - Adds two buttons and joystick functionality
 - Wireless connection over Bluetooth
 - Low latency, reaction time < 1/20 second
-- Easy to use in Unity, no external depenencies
+- Easy to use in Unity, no external dependencies

 ## Demo